dvdprsn/Dynamo-DataLoader/readme.md

 ├── readme.md
 └── requirements.txt
 ```

+- `add_data/` directory -> This contains the csv files for bulk appending NEW data to the tables.
+Included in the submission is two files to serve as an example for how this works and for format.
+This is explained further below

 - The main 3 functionalities we were tasked to implement have been divided into 3 seprate programs accordingly.
 - The program `create_load.py` should be executed first as this will create the tables and load them with the provided csv data.